strakaps/MittagLeffleR/README.md

 ### Vignettes

-To display the vignettes, do `help(package="MittagLeffleR")` and click on the vignettes link.
+To display the vignettes, do `help(package="MittagLeffleR")` and click on the link "User guides, package vignettes and other documentation.""

 -   **MLdist.Rmd:** shows plots with the basic properties of the two distributions.
 -   **probsNquantiles.Rmd:** details about how probability densities, quantiles and random variables are calculated using the Mittag-Leffler function and the package `stabledist`